mohammedchakir/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

     -   Downtime when maintenance needed (like deploying new code web server needs to be restarted)
     -   Cannot scale if too much incoming traffic

-Please, remember that everything must be written in English to further your technical ability in a variety of settings.

 #### [1.
 Distributed web infrastructure](1-distributed_web_infrastructure)
 #### [1.
 Distributed web infrastructure.md](1-distributed_web_infrastructure.md)